Ry-C123/Ry-C123.github.io/cat_port.md

 <p style="text-align:center; font-size:8pt"> A guassian convolution kernel on a non-guassian point source, the convolved template does not match the target which results in a residual in the subtracted image. </p>

 There are a few compounding issues here.
-The first is a kernel that makes no assumption about the PSF shape is needed.
+The first, a kernel that makes no assumption about the PSF shape is needed.
 Secondly, the kernel needs to vary across the the image as the PSF is a function across a 2D plane (see below).

 <img src="images/PSF_2D.PNG?raw=true"/>